-5 Classroom Management Techniques for Disruptive Behavior
+Top Classroom Management Techniques for Effective Teachers

-One of the biggest challenges plaguing teachers in the classroom today is developing (and implementing) classroom management strategies that actually WORK.
+One of the biggest challenges plaguing teachers in the classroom today is developing (and implementing) classroom management techniques that actually WORK.
 The amount of inappropriate behavior and classroom management issues that we are currently seeing is at an all-time high.
 The National Center for Education Statistics (NCES) reported that 87% of schools reported that the COVID-19 pandemic negatively affected classroom behaviors, student learning, and social-emotional development.

 This disruptive behavior is making us crazy.
 It’s so hard to keep a positive attitude when it feels like your entire class is struggling with previous best practices.
 Effective teachers are questioning their careers and first-year teachers feel like they are drowning.
 Classroom rules feel useless and lesson plans are constantly getting derailed by student behavior.